 “We’ve had you under surveillance for months.
 We finally got you on the right train at the right time.
 You remember when I went to the bathroom in the coffee shop, well I actually called detective Dolan who was waiting to hear from me.
 We've used this crummy room to trap other scum like you.
 Works like a charm," says Monica.

-George quickly leans forward and spits in Monica's face—Startled, Monica slowly wipes the spittle from her face with a tissue and then with a roundhouse left hook to the jaw, sends George reeling across the room.
+George jerks forward and spits in Monica's face.
+Startled, Monica slowly wipes the spittle from her face with a tissue as she stumbles away, then obviously changing her mind, she returns, and with a roundhouse left hook to the jaw, sends George reeling across the room.

 Now, more than a year since his trial, George Graham is convicted of murder and sentenced to death.
 As is usual in these circumstances, there are many appeals and delays in carrying out the sentence.
 George sits on death row day after day, week after week, month after month, awaiting his fate.
 After almost two years, he finally has used up all of his appeals and a date is set for his execution, It is on the final week before his execution by lethal injection, that he receives a special visitor.